lc00/wiki-experiment/Learning-Agile.md

 * Help them find examples of code that was never needed, features that were never used, and sometimes never requested.
 * Rather than engage in a debate, try to uncover what specific problems the team is having with practices like pairing or TDD.
 Coach them through executing the practice.
 * Don't let an enthusiastic team member make a practice seem like zealotry
+* What kinds of waste does the team have?
+* Gently work with managers to recognize their own magical thinking- don't create friction between the team and the company
+* Separate the idea of the process from the people working on it

 ### Barriers to Scrum